Amar sin límites

 Amar sin Límites (English: Limitless Love) is a Mexican telenovela produced by Angelli Nesma Medina for Televisa in 2006.
-This limited-run serial is a remake of the 2003 Argentine telenovela Resistiré; it is the first such remake, as a second adaptation, Watch Over Me, was created for MyNetworkTV in the United States and debuted in December 2006.
+This limited-run serial is a remake of the hit 2003 Argentine telenovela Resistiré; it is the first such remake, as a second adaptation, Watch Over Me, was created for MyNetworkTV in the United States and debuted in December 2006.

 On Monday, October 16, 2006, Canal de las Estrellas started broadcasting Amar sin límites weekdays at 7:30pm, replacing Duelo de pasiones.
-The last episode was broadcast on Friday, April 20, 2007 with Muchachitas como tú replacing it the following day.
+The last episode was broadcast on Friday, April 20, 2007, with Muchachitas como tú replacing it the following Monday.

-Karyme Lozano and Valentino Lanús starred as protagonists, while René Strickler, Sabine Moussier, Alma Muriel and Mónika Sánchez starred as antagonists.
+Karyme Lozano and Valentino Lanús starred as protagonists, and René Strickler, Sabine Moussier, Alma Muriel and Mónika Sánchez as antagonists.